bobwulff/gatchaSPflexboard/README.md

 > :warning: **THIS IS UNTESTED!
 WE'RE STILL WORKING OUT THE SIZING.
 USE AT YOUR OWN RISK**

-This is designed to be used with the Game Boy Advance SP mod created by [Joseph Tompkins](https://ko-fi.com/josephtomkins) called the [Gacha SP](https://www.youtube.com/watch?v=QM45YnBbGOQ).
+This is designed to be used with the Game Boy Advance SP mod created by [Joseph Tomkins](https://ko-fi.com/josephtomkins) called the [Gatcha SP](https://www.youtube.com/watch?v=QM45YnBbGOQ).

 This flexible circuit board should make wiring the button board to the main board a lot easier.